 The historic Kvikne’s Hotel became popular among European visitors in the early part of the 20th century mainly due to Kaiser Wilhelm II, who often visited the hotel during his summer vacations prior to World War I. The hotel still possesses the chair he used in their restaurant.

 The Kvikne’s hotel is a famous landmark in this tiny village, with the beautiful, wooden building facing the fjord.
 The Kvikne family, who still owns the hotel, took it over in 1877.

 An impressive collection of art and historical pieces is a central feature of the hotel’s interior and common areas.

 You will stay in Balestrand if you join one of the following Fjord tours:

-Sognefjord Cruise & Balestrand village – 6 nights
+Sognefjord Cruise & Balestrand village – 4 or 6 nights

 The Exclusive Grand tour of Norway – 11 nights